simpleviewinc/sv-auth-client/README.md

 - **roles_remove**
 	- Deletes roles from the system.
-	- Filter will automatically include `acct_id` of the user.
 	- Take care not to call this endpoint without any filters as this will hard delete all roles on the account.
 	```
 	mutation {